volpepe/volpepe/README.md

 * Docker
 * Arduino

-### Regarding Python, I've been using it for my Machine Learning and Deep Learning projects, so here's a few libraries I've been using (and I totally love!!):
+### Regarding Python, I've been using it for my Machine Learning and Deep Learning projects, so here's a few libraries I love working with!!:
 * NumPy
 * OpenCV
 * Pillow